 We can all do our part to amplify marginalized voices, to make sure that all stories, from all walks of life, have an equal opportunity to be heard.
 My favorite part of my job, hands down, is getting to see the incredible projects people publish on Lulu.
 Coming across a book in our bookstore and sending it to my team and saying “look how incredible this book is,” or “what a unique idea” or, best of all, “how can we share this?”

 It’s wonderful to have the opportunity to say “let’s use our platform to highlight Books by AAPI Authors, or Books by Black Authors, or Books Empowering Women,” not just when it’s trendy, but all year round.
 We’re proud today, tomorrow, and all the other days too.

-Before I go, one last important note to keep in mind as you celebrate Pride – or Black History Month, or Women’s History Month, or Asian/Pacific Islander Heritage Month, or Hispanic Heritage Month, or any of the important awareness months meant to shine a spotlight on marginalized audiences.
-While this post focused on LGBTQ+ representation, the arguments above are relevant and applicable for all kinds of representation.
+Before I go, one last important note to keep in mind as you celebrate Pride – or Black History Month, or Women’s History Month, or Asian/Pacific Islander Heritage Month, Hispanic Heritage Month, or any of the important awareness months meant to shine a spotlight on marginalized audiences.
+While this post focused on LGBTQ+ representation, the arguments above are relevant and applicable to all kinds of representation.
 Representation of all races, ethnicities, genders, abilities and disabilities, socioeconomic status, etc. – it’s all important.
 It all matters.
 Representation of all kinds matters.
 All the time, and always.

 Lauren is the Social Media Manager at Lulu, which means she gets paid to spend a lot of time on Facebook, Twitter, and Instagram every day.
 When she’s not browsing social media she can often be found voraciously reading romance novels, collecting books, or attempting to exorcize her cat.